loferga/lost_settlers/README.txt

 All Fireworks you craft take your teamcolor as their color Invisibility effect no longer have particles, but other effects have If you smith an item to netherite, all enchantments will increase by 1 even if it's not vanilla-friendly

+for now:
+you need a world named "-LS-<mapname>" and modify the config.yml accordingly like: setting the value of current_map to the string of mapname and configure your map with the indication in config.yml (camps positions, highest_ground etc...)